CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 }
 ```

-Then we can validate that the hotel we want to create doesn't already exist in the database, thus preventing duplicate data.
+Then we can validate the new hotel doesn't already exist in the database, thus preventing duplicate data.

 ```js
 app.post("/hotels", function(req, res) {